forentfraps/Y.Music-AIMP-intergration/README.md

 Script is written to work in synergy with AIMP, thus you require it.
 (I was using 3.x.x version, should work fine with any other version)

-I will document the code in a while, although most of the inspiration and api requests were taken from https://github.com/MarshalX/yandex-music-api (huge thanks)
+Most of the inspiration and api requests were taken from https://github.com/MarshalX/yandex-music-api (huge thanks)

+Code is well commented and documented